 Nerve Surgery & Treatments

-Peripheral nerves are situated outside the brain and the spinal cord.
-Peripheral nerve conditions, like Carpal Tunnel Syndrome and Ulnar Nerve Compression, interfere with the messages between brain and the body.
-Risk factors include diabetes, exposure to toxic chemicals, malnutrition, alcoholism, injury, inflammation, and nerve compression.
+Peripheral nerves are situated outside the brain and spinal cord.
+Conditions affecting these nerves, such as carpal tunnel syndrome, interfere with the messages between the brain and the body.
 Symptoms of peripheral nerve disorders include muscle weakness, numbness, burning or tingling, and sensitivity to touch.

 Carpal Tunnel Syndrome